vmware-archive/dependency-labeler/README.md

 |  | `--version` |  |  version for deplab |  |

 ## Inspect
+Inspect is used to view the deplab metadata on a container image.
 Inspect prints the deplab "io.pivotal.metadata" label in the config file of an image to stdout.
 The label will be printed in JSON format.
+If metadata does not exist on the image an error will be printed to standard error.

 `deplab inspect` requires one image source to be specified (`--image` or `--image-tar`).

 ```bash
 ./deplab inspect --image <image-name>
 ```

-The metadata on the inspected image will be printed to standard out.
-If metadata does not exist on the image an error will be printed to standard error.

 ### Inspect flags